 The old saying “teamwork is dream work” is always going to have its merit.
 By educating employees on what to look for, the signs of damaged or dangerous equipment, and proper operation of all machine and storage racks, future problems can be brought down to a minimum.

 Forklift operators should be trained to drive carefully, load weight properly, and be knowledgeable of the storage capabilities of each rack.
 An accident at all, no matter how small, should be reported to management immediately for inspection and repairs if needed.

 Keeping the staff vigilant and properly aware of the types dangers can be the biggest accident deterrent on your floor.

 Tip #5: Install and Use Racking Properly

-Proper installation and proper use of racking might be the most important Tip on this list!
-You can take all of the above steps to heart, but if the equipment was never properly installed in the first place, then most of the above go by the wayside.
-Same thing goes for if the type of racking you use is not being used correctly, the installation almost doesn’t matter!
+Proper installation and proper use of racking might be the most important tip on this list!
+You can take all of the above steps to heart.
+Badly installed equipment will not help.
+The idea of safety goes out the window in this case.
+The same thing goes for if the type of racking you use is not being used correctly.
+The installation almost does not matter in this case!

-For example, pushback rack systems function much different than traditional systems.
+For example, pushback rack systems function much differently than traditional systems.

-If these sort of directions are ignored, it won’t matter how carefully you did the work, the risk of disaster greatly increases.
+The risk of disaster greatly increases if you ignore these directions.
+It won’t matter how carefully you did the work.
 Follow all the proper steps.
-If installing warehouse racking yourself, it can be easy to overlook the proper anchoring your racking.
-Loading pallet rack that has not been anchored is very dangerous.
+If installing a warehouse racking yourself, it can be easy to overlook the proper anchoring of your racking.
+Loading a pallet rack that has not been anchored is very dangerous.

-Two anchors should be installed in each footplate to secure the racking to the concrete.
-Doing things correctly the first time will go a very long way in ensuring there are no accidents in the future.
+Installing two anchors in each footplate secures the racking to the concrete.
+Doing things correctly the first time will go a very long way.
+It will ensure there are no accidents in the future.